Frequently Asked Questions

 Are 3D Blackwood and 3D Mahogany similar to "Greenline" material?

-The premise behind these materials is the same: They are mixes that include wood particles and a crack-resistant material that match the sound quality of traditional woods.
-3D Wood does not contain epoxy, but rather a plant-based binding agent that holds the wooden particles together.
+The premise behind these materials is the same: They are mixes that include wood particles and a crack-resistant material resulting in a material that matches the sound quality of traditional woods.
+3D Wood does not contain epoxy, but rather a plant-based binding agent that holds the wooden particles together and allows the material to remain stable in any climate.
 3D Woods are very durable and offer a rich yet warm quality of sound.